Easy Scalloped Potatoes Recipe

 So, in a nutshell…..Potatoes au Gratin are basically just cheesy scalloped potatoes.
 The end.

-This easy Scalloped Potatoes recipe is incredibly simple to make using ingredients you already have in your kitchen.
+This homemade Scalloped Potatoes recipe is incredibly simple to make using ingredients you already have in your kitchen.
 I like to top mine with some freshly grated parmesan cheese but you can skip this step if you want.

 Preheat oven to 350°.